GjotoGjoto/1147_new/README.md

-# Developing a Machine-Learning Algorithm to Predict Fractional Free Volume from a Polymer Structure
+# Developing a Machine-Learning Algorithm to Predict Fractional Free Volume for a Polymer

 **Overview**